progenetix/progenetix-site-template/pages/_doc/progenetix-template-file-structure.md

 * `_data`
     - special directory for e.g. JSON data files, if needed (see [Jekyll](https://jekyllrb.com) documentation)
+    - optional
 * `_includes`
     - special directory for page elements etc., if needed (see [Jekyll](https://jekyllrb.com) documentation)
+    - optional
 * `_layouts`
     - directory for one or more layout pages which are used as templates when processing the Markdown or HTML files
     - the corresponding layout is selected in the page's YAML header
     - layout contain a mix of HTML and _Liquid_ instructions
-    - the Progenetix template uses a single `default.html` template
+    - the Progenetix template project uses a single `default.html` template file
 * `_site`
     - a directory generated when locally serving the site; can be ignored (except for debugging)
     - should be added to  `.gitignore`